A Northwest Pronunciation Guide

 Sammamish sa-MAM-ish

-San Juan (County) san (h)wahn
+San Juan (County) san wahn

 Satus SAY-tis